lindaprotocol/wallet-cli/README.md

 Wallet-cli now supports GasFree integration.
 This guide explains the new commands and provides instructions on how to use them.

-For more details, please refer to  [GasFree Documentation](https://gasfree.io/specification) and [TronLink User Guide For GasFree](https://support.tronlink.org/hc/en-us/articles/38903684778393-GasFree-User-Guide).
+For more details, please refer to  [GasFree Documentation](https://gasfree.io/specification) and [LindaLink User Guide For GasFree](https://support.lindalink.org/hc/en-us/articles/38903684778393-GasFree-User-Guide).

 Prerequisites
 API Credentials: Users must obtain the API Key and API Secret from GasFree for authentication.
 Please refer to the official [application form](https://docs.google.com/forms/d/e/1FAIpQLSc5EB1X8JN7LA4SAVAG99VziXEY6Kv6JxmlBry9rUBlwI-GaQ/viewform) for instructions on setting up API authentication.